The draft directive has two main objectives:

 - Strengthening transparency rules to prevent large-scale concealment of funds.

-The changes amend the Fourth Money Laundering Directive (4MLD), which came into effect on 26 June 2017.
+The changes will amend the Fourth Money Laundering Directive (4MLD), which came into effect on 26 June 2017.

 What are the proposed changes?